Restoring Dave Cockrum's Legion of Super-Heroes

 ring to make it more legible:

 Supergirl was always a favorite character of our Webmaster's growing up.
 But, unfortunately, Cockrum only drew her once.
 In the background.
 In the wedding image shown above.
 So - again, our Webmaster does not claim to be an artist - but he felt that there were enough elements around to cobble together what his version might have looked like.
-So, using a favorite costume of ours from the period (and opening our Webmaster up to ridicule) here's our hopeful "recreation" from five of Cockrum's drawings showing how she may have appeared during that age if under his pencil and pen:
+So, using a favorite costume of ours from the period (and opening our Webmaster up to ridicule) here's our hopeful "recreation" from five of Cockrum's drawings showing how she may have appeared during that age if under his pencil and pen, along with a colored version of Cockrum's design for Lightning Lad from the cover of Legion Outpost #3:

 We do so hope this was useful or enjoyable for you in some fashion!